TanyaPS/GORM/doc/Overview.md

   Overrides default global constants defined in BaseConfig.pm

 ## Paths
+Override defaults by modifing /usr/local/etc/gorm.conf.

-### /data/ftp
+### $INCOMING
+  Defaults to /data/ftp.<br/>
   Home directory for vsFTPd.
 This is where inbound data arrives.
 Monitored by gpspickup

-### /data/work
+### $WORKDIR
+  Defaults to /data/work.<br/>
   Temporary files.
 All processing happens here.

-### /data/queue
+### $JOBQUEUE
+  Default: /data/queue<br/>
   Job spool directory.
 Monitored by jobengine.

-### /data/upload
+### $SAVEDIR
+  Default: /data/saved<br/>
+  All files arriving in $INCOMING will be move to here.
+If it is a known site, the files will be moved to $SAVEDIR/sitename.
+If it an unknown file type, it will be moved to $SAVEDIR/stale ($STALEDIR).<br/>
+  Files will be removed from $SAVEDIR when they become older than 60 days.

-  ftpuploader home directory
+### ftpuploader
-  Subdirectories monitored by ftpuploader (configured in DB)
+  ftpuploader do not have a specific home dir or paths.
+It is configured in DB.

+## Global variables
+Override defaults by modifying /usr/local/etc/gorm.conf.

+### $JOBINSTANCES
+  The number of processors.<br/>
+  jobengine and gpspickup will start this number of processors.
+Set to 2 x number of CPU's.

+### $ANUBIS, $BNC, $GFZRNX, $RNX2CRX, $CRX2RNX, $SBF2BIN
+  The full path names of external programs needed by these scripts.
+See INSTALL.

+### $SYSLOG_FACILITY
+  The syslog(3) facility name to use.
+Default is local1.